JW actors studio is proud to introduce SKIT…

 From Sue Ferguson: Director of the FUN (Friends United Now) a Special Needs Program at Galloway Township Middle School:

 “That was the best FUN Club ever!
 Can we do it again next week?” exclaimed Jared as he dashed out of the classroom.
-He was late for his bus, along with the fifteen other students who had just attended Jody Wood’s improv class that afternoon.
+He was late for his bus, along with the fifteen other students who had just attended the SKIT improv workshop that afternoon.
 They did not want to leave!
-For the past hour, 7th and 8th graders with autism from a program entitled Friends United Now – F.U.N of Galloway Township Middle School, laughed and socialized with each other through the guidance of Jody’s workshop.
+For the past 90 minutes,7th and 8th graders with Autism and Asperger’s Syndrome from a program entitled Friends United Now – F.U.N of Galloway Township Middle School, laughed and socialized with each other through the guidance of Jody’s workshop.
 At the beginning of class, some of the students acted withdrawn and apprehensive but that did not last long.
-Jody had a way of allowing them to relax.
+The proven exercises that were utilized along with Jody’s energy very quickly showed them to a way of allowing them to relax.
 He lead them through a series of exercises that strengthened listening and communication skills.
 The students responded positively, engaged in the activities and interacted with each other.
-I believe that Jody’s improv classes would be a valuable tool for students with autism.
-It would give them the opportunity to practice social skills and develop friendships along the way.
+I believe that the SKIT improv based programs would be a valuable tool for students with autism and anyone with Special Needs.
+It would give them the opportunity to practice social skills and develop friendships along the way that could lead to long lasting relationships.
 And it’s just plain FUN!

 Sue Ferguson: Director of Friends United Now of Galloway Township Public Schools, NJ